White torture

 White torture, often referred to as white room torture, is a type of psychological torture technique aimed at complete sensory deprivation and isolation.
-A prisoner is held in a cell that deprives them of all senses and identity.
-It is particularly used in Iran; however, there is also evidence of its use by the Venezuelan and the United States intelligence services.
+A prisoner is held in a cell that is devoid of any color besides white, this method of torture is designed to deprive the prisoner of all senses and identity.

+It is particularly used in Iran; however, there is also evidence of its use by intelligence services in the United States and Venezuela.

 Methodology

 Visually, the prisoner is deprived of all colour.
 Their cell is completely white: the walls, floor and ceiling, as well as their clothes and food.
 Neon tubes are positioned above the occupant in such a way that no shadows appear.

 Auditorily, the cell is soundproof, and void of any sound, voices or social interaction.
 Guards stand in silence, wearing padded shoes to avoid making any noise.
 Prisoners cannot hear anything but themselves.

 In terms of taste and smell, the prisoner is fed white food—classically, unseasoned rice—to deprive them of these senses.
-Further, all surfaces are smooth, robbing them of the sensation of touch.
+Further, all surfaces are smooth, robbing them of the variability of touch sensations.

 Detainees are often held for months, or even years.
 The effects of white torture are well-documented in a number of testimonials.
 Typically, prisoners will become depersonalized by losing personal identity for extended periods of isolation.
-Other effects include hallucinations, or even psychotic breaks.
+Other effects can include hallucinations or psychosis.